 Pathogens are microbes that cause disease in their hosts.
 While plants usually have more to fear from soilborne pathogenic fungi than from soilborne bacterial diseases, a variety of pathogenic bacteria that live in soil cause disease in plants as well.
-There are too many species of soil plant pathogens to list them all, but the following are some of the most important or common.
+There are simply too many species of soil plant pathogens to list them all, but the following are some of the most important or common species or groups of bacteria.
 A few species of bacteria in the soil can prove dangerous or even deadly to humans as well.

 - European and Mediterranean Plant Protection Organization: Xanthomonas axonopodis pv. phaseoli